energysistem/manuals/39530-Energy_Phone_Neo/en/01-introduction.md

 In addition, there are thousands of applications and games available so you can get the most out of your device.
-The device has a 4.5” (540x960 pixels) capacitive multi-touch display, Dual Core ARM Cortex A7 1.3GHz, Bluetooth 4.0, WiFi, GPS, 3G connectivity and rear and front cameras.
+The device has a 4.5” (540x960 pixels) capacitive multi-touch display, Dual Core ARM Cortex A7 1.3GHz processor, Bluetooth 4.0, WiFi, GPS, 3G connectivity and rear and front cameras.
 * We recommend you to read this manual to enjoy your device in a safe way and with maximum performance.